Landviser-LLC/soils-ssurgo/README.md

 `py -m virtualenv -p="[PATH to your Python 3.9]" "[PATH-to-your-repo-folder]\soils-ssurgo\.venv39"`

 activate environment
+`.venv39/scripts/activate`

+install requirements from requirements.txt
+`pip install -r requirements.txt`

 create your branch

 `git checkout -b mywork`

+Do coding/data prep work as assigned in Landviser.XYZ portal (eventually we might utilize Issues and Projects tabs here to work on GIS analytic and soft development projects.
 When finished one task - PUSH to repo and submit pull request.

 When pushing a branch first time